cotteux/mqttos/README.md

 Using a Node-Red installation, you will have a personnal server with useful operating system commands.

-You will have 2 versions, The public server Version with limited fonctionnality and private server version.
+You will have 2 versions:
+-Public server Version with limited fonctionnality but full privacy and no need of internet.
+       You can use a small raspberry pi into a server node.
+I use a small Orange pi one 512 meg and it's work great.
+-Private server version with come with advance options and keeps track of users and log.

 ## Available for the Public Version